taylorhawks/globo-nonlinear-latent-factorization/README.md

 #### Gradient Descent - User Vector Update
 <img src = 'img/math/user_update_nonlinear.png'/>
-The equation above describes the update process for the particular interest unit i for a given user U_u.
+The equation above describes the update process for the particular interest unit i for a given user U<sub>u</sub>.
 Note that only one interest unit is updated per instance of this equation while the others are ignored.
+Tweaking the hinge regularization parameter, represented here with just "1", is key here for optimization.

 # Project Outline

-Skipping the first step (for now), I've chosen a [dataset from kaggle](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom) with user interactions on the Brazilian news site [Globo](https://www.globo.com/).
+Skipping the document vectorization step, I've chosen a [dataset from kaggle](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom) with user interactions on the Brazilian news site [Globo](https://www.globo.com/).
 They've already vectorized each document with vector length _m_ = 250.

 #### Data Summary
 - Vector size (m): 250